 evaluation of the substance by the World Health Organization (WHO) in Geneva in November 2017 produced positive findings.

-For the first time, CBD has been under pre-review by WHO as a potential psychotropic substance, with the risk WHO could propose restrictive control measures similar to hose applying for THC.
-WHO’s expert’s recommendations eventually have to be voted by the UN Commission on Narcotic Drugs (CND).
-“This round has ended up favorably, but the second part of the review of CBD will happen in May” said Boris Baňas from the The Hemp Cooperative (Slovakia) and board member at the
+For the first time, CBD has been under pre-review by WHO as a potential psychotropic substance, with the risk WHO could propose restrictive control measures similar to those applying for THC.
+WHO’re expert’s recommendations eventually have to be voted by the UN Commission on Narcotic Drugs (CND).
+“This round has ended up favorably, but the second part of the review of CBD will happen in May,” said Boris Baňas from The Hemp Cooperative (Slovakia) and board member at the

 European Industrial Hemp Association (EIHA).
 EIHA joined the Foundation for Alternative Approaches to Addiction – Think & do tank (FAAAT) in drafting a joint statement of guidance ahead of the first part WHO evaluation. www.hemptoday.net/eiha-takes-cbd-statement-beforewho/